Young Identity Theft Victims

 Lack of money is always the last reason why a person should not protect and monitor his or her identity because current laws allow a person to order credit reports from all three credit bureaus at www.annualcreditreport.com.
 Plus, properly reviewing account statements and locking personal information away when one is sharing a room with another person or being cautious about sharing personal information while other people are present don’t cost money.

-Lastly, my general question has to do with unreported identity theft victims.
+Lastly, a general question has to do with unreported identity theft victims.
 How can we account for the unreported identity theft victims and how can we improve the reporting process in order to get a more accurate count of all identity theft victims in the future?
 Most people are concerned with full recovery of their fraud charges and less concerned with being a statistic.